Gruveo/gruveo-ios-webrtc/README.md

 Unlike the [GoogleWebRTC](https://cocoapods.org/pods/GoogleWebRTC) pod, which is built from tip-of-tree, this pod is built from release branches of WebRTC that correspond to Chrome milestones.

+The versioning system used is `1.XX.YY`, which corresponds to `Cr-Commit-Position: refs/branch-heads/XX@{#YY}` in the WebRTC repository.

 ## Installation
 To integrate the WebRTC SDK into your XCode project, add the following to your Podfile: